Improving Transferability of Adversarial Examples via Bayesian Attacks: Abstract

 \section{Abstract}

-This paper presents a substantial extension of our work published at ICLR~\cite{li2023making}.
-Our ICLR work advocated for enhancing transferability in adversarial examples by incorporating a Bayesian formulation into model parameters, which effectively emulates the ensemble of infinitely many deep neural networks, while, in this paper, we introduce a novel extension by incorporating the Bayesian formulation into the model input as well, enabling the joint diversification of both the model input and model parameters.
-Our empirical findings demonstrate that: 1) the combination of Bayesian formulations for both the model input and model parameters yields significant improvements in transferability; 2) by introducing advanced approximations of the posterior distribution over the model input, adversarial transferability achieves further enhancement, surpassing all state-of-the-arts when attacking without model fine-tuning.
-Moreover, we propose a principled approach to fine-tune model parameters in such an extended Bayesian formulation.
-The derived optimization objective inherently encourages flat minima in the parameter space and input space.
-Extensive experiments demonstrate that our method achieves a new state-of-the-art on transfer-based attacks, improving the average success rate on ImageNet and CIFAR-10 by 19.14\% and 2.08\%, respectively, when comparing with our ICLR basic Bayesian method.
-We will make our code publicly available.
+The transferability of adversarial examples allows for the attack on unknown deep neural networks (DNNs), posing a serious threat to many applications and attracting great attention.
+In this paper, we improve the transferability of adversarial examples by incorporating the Bayesian formulation into both the model parameters and model input, enabling their joint diversification.
+We demonstrate that combination of Bayesian formulations for both the model input and model parameters yields significant improvements in transferability.
+By introducing advanced approximations of the posterior distribution over the model input, adversarial transferability achieves further enhancement, surpassing all state-of-the-arts when attacking without model fine-tuning.
+Additionally, we propose a principled approach to fine-tune model parameters within this Bayesian framework.
+Extensive experiments demonstrate that our method achieves a new state-of-the-art in transfer-based attacks, significantly improving the average success rate on ImageNet and CIFAR-10.
+Code at: \href{https://github.com/qizhangli/MoreBayesian-jrnl}{https://github.com/qizhangli/MoreBayesian-jrnl}.